mdj20130907/mdj20130907.github.io/laravel.com/8.x/Getting Started/Installation.md

 - A Community Framework

 # Your First Laravel Project
-Getting Started On macOS
+- Getting Started On macOS
-Getting Started On Windows
+- Getting Started On Windows
-Getting Started On Linux
+- Getting Started On Linux
-Installation Via Composer
+- Installation Via Composer

 # Initial Configuration
+- config directory
+- config/app.php: timezone, locale
+- .env file should not be committed to your application's source control

 # Next Steps
-Laravel The Full Stack Framework
+- Laravel The Full Stack Framework
-Laravel The API Backend
+- Laravel The API Backend